solana-foundation/developer-content/docs/toolkit/getting-started.md

 > still a WIP.
 Please post all feedback as a GitHub issue
 > [here](https://github.com/solana-foundation/developer-content/issues/new?title=%5Btoolkit%5D%20).

-The Solana Program development toolkit is publish as the [`mucho` npm package](https://www.npmjs.com/package/mucho).
+The Solana Program development toolkit is published as the [`mucho` npm package](https://www.npmjs.com/package/mucho).
 The `mucho` command will be used to run most of the Solana program development tools within the toolkit - _mucho tools, one cli_.